jakosz/grl-proto/README.md

 ---

+Other stuff;
-Functions defined in `graph.core` are exported at the module level.
+* Functions defined in `graph.core` are exported at the module level.
+* I try to mark places where conversions between 1- and 0- indexing are taking place with a `@1-indexing` comment.